Ethnic Studies Minor

 - A minimum 2.0 GPA is required in all units counted for completion of the minor.

-- The minor must be completed along with the requirements for the bachelor's degree.
+- The minor must be completed prior to, or at the same time as, the requirements for the bachelor's degree.

 - The completion of the minor will be noted on the student's transcripts but will not be shown on the diploma.